Nobel Peace Prize: Criticism of individual conferments

 Nobel Peace Prize controversies often reach beyond the academic community.
-Criticisms that have been leveled against some of the awards include allegations that they were politically motivated, premature, or guided by a faulty definition of what constitutes work for peace.
+Criticisms that have been levelled against some of the awards include allegations that they were politically motivated, premature, or guided by a faulty definition of what constitutes work for peace.
 The awards given to Mikhail Gorbachev, Yitzhak Rabin, Shimon Peres and Yasser Arafat, Lê Đức Thọ, Henry Kissinger, Jimmy Carter, Barack Obama, Abiy Ahmed, and the European Union have all been the subject of controversy.
+The 1973 award to Henry Kissinger and Lê Đức Thọ may have been the most controversial, with two members of the selection committee resigning in protest and widespread derision in the press.

 Notable omissions

-Foreign Policy has listed Mahatma Gandhi, Eleanor Roosevelt, U Thant, Václav Havel, Ken Saro-Wiwa, Fazle Hasan Abed and Corazon Aquino as people who "never won the prize, but should have".
+Foreign Policy has listed Corazon Aquino, Mahatma Gandhi, Eleanor Roosevelt, Václav Havel, and Ken Saro-Wiwa as people who "never won the prize, but should have."
 The omission of Mahatma Gandhi has been particularly widely discussed, including in public statements by various members of the Nobel Committee.
 The committee has confirmed that Gandhi was nominated in 1937, 1938, 1939, 1947, and, finally, a few days before his assassination in January 1948.
 The omission has been publicly regretted by later members of the Nobel Committee.

 Geir Lundestad, Secretary of Norwegian Nobel Committee in 2006 said, "The greatest omission in our 106-year history is undoubtedly that Mahatma Gandhi never received the Nobel Peace Prize.
-Gandhi could do without the Nobel Peace prize, whether Nobel committee can do without Gandhi is the question".
+Gandhi could do without the Nobel Peace prize, whether Nobel committee can do without Gandhi is the question."
 In 1948, following Gandhi's death, the Nobel Committee declined to award a prize on the ground that "there was no suitable living candidate" that year.
-Later, when the Dalai Lama was awarded the Peace Prize in 1989, the chairman of the committee said that this was "in part a tribute to the memory of Mahatma Gandhi".
+Later, when the Dalai Lama was awarded the Peace Prize in 1989, the chairman of the committee said that it was "in part a tribute to the memory of Mahatma Gandhi".